-- Attend an RFMBA Trail Agent training session, typically a 6-8pm evening session.
+- Attend a free RFMBA Trail Agent training session, typically a 2 hour evening session.
 The following program manual includes a Synopsis of key issues to be reviewed during the training session, as well as more info. on the below steps.

 RFMBA Trail Agent Program Manual 2018

 - Review current list of Roaring Fork region trails authorized for basic trail maintenance through this program.
 See page 5 of the Program Manual.

 - Review portable trail tool resources.
 See page 8 of the Program Manual.

 - Report your accomplishments via Unself volunteer time tracking app.
 Click here for an invite to the App.
 See page 9 of the Program Manual for the simple report format.